Lispl-Wicht/c-logo-s/README.md

 **Berkeley Logo** exists precisely in this role: a running, stable, minimal implementation that preserves the canonical Logo language core with exceptional clarity and focus on powerful ideas in computer science education.
-Its restraint is a feature, not a limitation.
+Its restraint is considered a feature, not a limitation.

 cLogos does not seek to replace Berkeley Logo, nor to "improve" it.
 Instead, cLogos exists to **preserve *and extend*** Logo’s original strengths